The Cressi Leonardo is the cheapest dive computer available – it’s also been designed especially for beginners.

 It’s available in a variety of colors so you can find the right one to match your style.

-We’ve also written an entire page with multiple reviews of the Best Cheap Dive Computers
+We’ve written an entire page of the Best Cheap Dive Computers

 Do note though, that once you are below the surface, you cannot adjust your settings, so prepare beforehand!

 It’s much slimmer and more sleek than the Cressi Leonardo; it’s display has a fairly modest diameter of 60mm, which is is partly achieved through using labels around the edge of the case to indicate types of data.

 The addition of the graphic tissue loading bar is also a great extra feature, plus it’s bluetooth compatible for uploading dive log data to a Mac or PC.

 The Aqualung i200 is a small and affordable dive computer with four buttons instead of one; this makes it a little less simple but much faster to navigate through the controls compared to one button dive computers.

 In addition to air, nitrox and gauge mode there is also a free dive mode.

 It has a very small dive log of only 20 hours; this is less storage than that of virtually every other dive computer but at least you can easily download dive data to the app via bluetooth connection to free up the divelog.

 With automatic activation upon immersion in water, a simple user interface and a user changeable battery, it is easy to use for beginners divers.